-Permanent conservation of the property will provide hunters, outdoorsmen, and others with access to the Mississippi River and as well as access to other public lands to hunt, fish, and recreate.
+Permanent conservation of the property will provide hunters, outdoorsmen, and others with access to this mature forest as well as access to other public lands to hunt, fish, and recreate.

 Permanently protecting this property will prevent forest fragmentation, thereby helping to maintain connectivity to the adjacent public lands.
 Additionally, this project will protect valuable forest and riparian habitat.